togglebyte/anathema-guide/src/runtime.md

 ## File path vs embedded template

-If the template is passed as a string it is assumed to be a path and hot reloading will be enabled by default.
+If the template is passed as a string it is assumed to be a path and hot reloading will be enabled.

 To to pass a template (rather than a path to a template) call `to_template` on the template string: